 For the list of upcoming speech contests, see Upcoming Speech Contests (listed by date).

 Why Are Speech Contests Important?

-- To provide an opportunity for speakers to improve their speaking abilities and to recognize the best as encouragement to all.
+- They provide an opportunity for speakers to improve their speaking abilities

-- To provide an opportunity to learn by observing the more proficient speakers who have benefited from their Toastmasters training.
+- They provide an opportunity to learn by observing other proficient speakers

 Each Toastmasters program year, District 6 conducts 2 rounds of speech contests.
 The first round of speech contests is in the Fall (September-October), and the second round is in the Spring (March-April).
 Speech contests start at the club level, then proceed through the area, division, and district.
 Members in good standing with Toastmasters International may compete.